camelCasing/alien-engine/README.md

 # 👽 alien-engine
-basic game engine created with python
+Basic game engine created with python

+📜 Check out the [Wiki](https://github.com/camelCasing/alien-engine/wiki) for information on creating games.

+🛠️ To build the binaries for this you will first need python and the library "pyinstaller" installed.
+Go in the directory that the python file is in and run the command

+`pyinstaller <filename>.py --onefile`

+and the binaries should be in the file "dist"